-The Elderton Vineyard, originally planted by Samuel Elderton Tolley in 1894, was planted predominantly with Shiraz; however in the early 1940s, Samuel decided to diversify and thus established some of the earliest planted Cabernet Sauvignon in the Barossa Valley.
+The Elderton Vineyard, originally planted by the Scholz family in 1894, was planted predominantly with Shiraz; however in the early 1940s, Samuel Elderton Tolley (the owner at that time) decided to diversify and thus established some of the earliest planted Cabernet Sauvignon in the Barossa Valley.

 There are two blocks on the property that we believe to be planted in the 1940s, and both of these offer an outstanding viticultural resource to Elderton.
 Year in, year out, they both manage to produce an outstanding quality (albeit very small) crop of densely coloured and richly flavoured grapes.
 Today, we believe them to be amongst some of the oldest plantings anywhere in the world.

 Unfortunately, it is suffering greatly from the vine disease Eutypa (commonly known as dead arm), which has no known cure.
 As a result of this, yields are always naturally low; always less than a tonne an acre, and more often as low as half a tonne per acre.